A lot of parents won’t give their children plain yogurt. They think it won’t appeal to their kids’ taste buds.

 “But what about the sugar?”
 I hear you asking.
 “How can this concoction be a step above the sweet stuff they sell in the market?

 Well, believe it or not, your child probably won’t put in as much sugar as you think.
 But even if they do, there’s no need to panic: you can always reduce the sugar in time – after your child accepts the idea that they like plain yogurt.

 There are other advantages to doctoring up plain yogurt.

 1) It teaches your child what yogurt really is.

-2) It gives your child control (which is all she is probably after anyway).
+2) It gives your child control (which is all they are probably after anyway).

-3) Each time your child prepares her brew, it will be different (even if only slightly) and that provides variety.
+3) Each time your child prepares their mix, it will be different (even if only slightly) and that provides variety.
 It is variety which opens the door to new foods.
 (Read How Brands Bite You in the Butt.)

-4) Once your child will readily eat the yogurt – no matter the condition – you can start altering the add-ins and your child will still eat it because she knows she likes it.
+4) Once your child will readily eat the yogurt – no matter the condition – you can start altering the add-ins and your child will still eat it because they know they like it.

 Here’s how to move your child away from ultra sweet to more healthy:

 - Give your child a smaller spoon to shovel the sugar.